EricNeves/ericneves/README.md

 <p>I'm a web development student and passionate about web technologies.</p>

-- 👨🏽‍💻 I’m currently learning NodeJS, ReactJS, SQL, NoSQL
+- 👨🏽‍💻 I’m currently learning Java, OOP
 - 📫 How to reach me: ericnevesr@gmail.com

 <a href="https://www.linkedin.com/in/ericnevesrr/">